wwt/SwiftCurrent/wiki/Getting-Started-SwiftUI.md

 <details>

 The [FlowRepresentable](https://wwt.github.io/SwiftCurrent/Protocols/FlowRepresentable.html) protocol requires there to be a `_workflowPointer` on your object, but protocols cannot enforce you to use `weak`.
-If you do not put `weak var _workflowPointer`, the [FlowRepresentable](https://wwt.github.io/SwiftCurrent/Protocols/FlowRepresentable.html) will end up with a strong circular reference.
+If you do not put `weak var _workflowPointer`, the [FlowRepresentable](https://wwt.github.io/SwiftCurrent/Protocols/FlowRepresentable.html) will end up with a strong circular reference when placed in a [WorkflowView](https://wwt.github.io/SwiftCurrent/Structs/WorkflowView.html).
 </details>

 #### **What's this `shouldLoad()`?**